junxit/us-congress-bills-115/metadata.md

 - 2017-11-28 — Introduced in House
 - 2017-11-28 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-11-28 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-11-29 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2017-11-30 — Committee Consideration and Mark-up Session Held.
+- 2017-11-30 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-11-30 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2018-12-21 — Committee on Financial Services discharged.
+- 2018-12-21 — Committee on Financial Services discharged.
+- 2018-12-21 — Placed on the Union Calendar, Calendar No. 850.
+- 2018-12-21 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-1098, Part I.
+- 2018-12-21 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-1098, Part I.